Project Finance Essentials

-This course is designed for non-finance project staff in International NGOs who manage or directly implement projects in the field.
+This course is designed for non-finance project staff in international NGOs who manage or directly implement projects in the field.
 You do not need a background in finance to attend this course.
-This course is not suitable for finance staff or for local NGO project staff – please see Getting the Financial Management Basics right.
-We recommend that you read this course outline carefully to make sure the content is relevant and meets your learning requirements.
+This course is not suitable for finance staff or for local NGO project staff—please see FMD Pro 1: The Essentials of Financial Management instead.
+Please read this course outline carefully to make sure the content is relevant and meets your learning requirements.
 If you have any questions please do contact us.

 What You Will Learn